rj919/baseline/README.md

-# flaskScheduler
+# flaskAPI
-_A Job Scheduler using Flask & APScheduler on Alpine & Gunicorn inside Docker_
+_A RESTful API using Flask & APScheduler on Alpine & Gunicorn inside Docker_
 **by [Collective Acuity](http://collectiveacuity.com)**

 ## Features